 \section{Conclusion and Discussion}

 In this work, we have performed extensive numerical simulations and developed a rigorous framework to analyze explosive connectivity and rigidity in 3D cubic lattice structures.
-Our theoretical results establish a formal basis for the first-order signature of the connectivity transition for $k\ge 2$ by proving the existence of sublinear-width merger-cascade windows.
-For rigidity, we have demonstrated a crucial dependence on the host graph's topology: the richly connected Intra-host supports efficient rigidification pathways, while the sparse NN host suffers from fundamental shear obstructions.
-Also, to explain the numerically observed monotonic enhancement of rigidification efficiency, we have introduced a novel \textit{conditional progress function}, our model formalizes the link between local selection rules and global mechanical stability.
-It shows that monotonic efficiency follows from two physically-motivated assumptions, for which we provide strong supporting evidence via tractable proxy models.
-In doing so, we have clarified the intellectual boundary between what is numerically observed, what can be rigorously modeled, and what remains to be proven, which serves as a crucial step forward in the theoretical treatment of these complex, history-dependent systems.
+Our theoretical results establish a formal basis for the explosive signature of the connectivity transition.
+This is corroborated by massive-scale numerical simulations up to $L=192$, which reveal that the peak susceptibility scales with an exact first-order exponent of $\gamma = 1.000$, and the transition features a persistent, macroscopic phase discontinuity characteristic of explosive percolation.
+For rigidity, our analysis on the richly connected Intra-host shows the product rule optimally enhances the efficiency of rigidification pathways, finding a global minimum gap at intermediate $k$.
+Also, to explain the numerically observed initial enhancement of rigidification efficiency, we have introduced a novel conditional progress function.
+Our model formalizes the link between local selection rules and global mechanical stability.
+It shows that local efficiency follows from two physically-motivated assumptions, for which we provide strong supporting evidence via tractable proxy models.